noheton/shepard/nuxtend/README.md

 bun install
 ```

-- Add the needed environment variables by copying `env.example` into `.env` and adapting the values:
+- Add the needed environment variables by copying `.env.example` into `.env` and adapting the values:

 ```bash
 NUXT_PUBLIC_BACKEND_API_URL='Backend API URL' # (should end with '/')